dcaustin33/Summarization/README.md

 All training runs use the trainer class src/training_scripts/trainer.py which provides a wrapper that given a training step function will take the gradient and update the parameters for any method.

+All evaluations runs use the trainer class src/training_scripts/evaluator.py which provides a wrapper that given a validation step function run and compute statistics for the desired amount of steps.

 ## Training Baselines, Novel Methods and Experiments
 In each folder we have two main scripts, train_[insert_method].py and generate_and_evaluate.py.
 The main difference between all of the different training functions is the data loader were we implement the associated method.
 Comments have been provided for anything that